 Requirements for application:

 Submit your application, including links to work, CV, three references, and answers to three essay questions we’ve provided (and listed below).
-Please note that the 2018-19 application process is now closed.

 Using no more than 2000 words, divided as you like:

 How might you use a residency year at Olin?
 Show us the topics, themes, and possible artifacts or events or performances in a project you could pursue.
 We know these experiences would need to be crafted and emergent in real time!
 But give us an idea for a proposal that would look like a successful engagement.
 What might it look like, a prototype that’s being hatched?
 We know you have to squint a little to see the promise of an idea, but give us the contours, the questions, the energy of the possible in drawings, 3D models, narrative, video, or something else that makes sense for you.

 How do you imagine the “in-reference” aspect of the work in your proposed project?
 This experience would simultaneously be for your independent work and for collaborations in the community.
 “In-reference” could mean lots of things, depending on the actors involved.
 How might you shape the definition of the role, when you consider both your own work in the future and the possible futures for engineering education?

 What does the experience of your residency look like for a student?
 You might consider the experiences that you either did or did not have as a creative person in training: what worked and what didn’t?
 How might you sculpt conditions so that students have a point of entry to your work, and so that students have a way to ask themselves what might be a new path for their future in engineering?